kristerhedfors/sumarai/README.md

 ## Zero-Dependencies Approach

-The `summarai` project, including both `summarai.py` and `summarai.go`, has been implemented using only the standard libraries of their respective languages.
+The `sumarai` project, including both `sumarai.py` and `sumarai.go`, has been implemented using only the standard libraries of their respective languages.
 This approach aligns with the llamafile philosophy of minimizing external dependencies, resulting in:

 - Improved portability across different environments
 - Reduced security risks associated with third-party libraries